On asymptotic constants in the theory of extremes for Gaussian processes: Introduction

 \section{Introduction}

 Gaussian processes and fields have emerged as a versatile yet relatively tractable class of models for random phenomena.
 Gaussian processes have been applied fruitfully to risk theory, statistics, machine learning, and biology, while Gaussian fields have been applied to neuroimaging, astrophysics, oceanography, as well as to other fields.
-Extremes and level sets are particularly important in these applications \cite{azaisMR2478201}.
-New applications and theoretical developments continually revive the interest in Gaussian processes, see for instance \cite{meka:PTAS}.
+Extremes and level sets are particularly important in these applications (Aza{\"{\i}}s and Wschebor \cite{azaisMR2478201}).
+New applications and theoretical developments continually revive the interest in Gaussian processes, see, for instance, Meka \cite{meka:PTAS}.

-Although the understanding of Gaussian processes and fields has advanced steadily over the past decades, a variety of results related to extremes (tail asymptotics, extreme value theorems, laws of iterated logarithm) are only `explicit' up to certain constants.
-These constants are referred to as Pickands' constants after their discoverer \cite{pickands:asymptotic1969}.
-It is believed that these constants may never be calculated \cite{adler:gaussianprocesses1990}.
+Although the understanding of Gaussian processes and fields has advanced steadily over the past decades, a variety of results related to extremes (tail asymptotics, extreme value theorems, laws of iterated logarithm) are only ``explicit'' up to certain constants.
+These constants are referred to as Pickands' constants after their discoverer (Pickands, III \cite{pickands:asymptotic1969}).
+It is believed that these constants may never be calculated (Adler \cite{adler:gaussianprocesses1990}).

-These constants have remained so elusive that devising an estimation algorithm with certain performance guarantees has remained outside the scope of current methodology \cite{MR2834197}.
+These constants have remained so elusive that devising an estimation algorithm with certain performance guarantees has remained outside the scope of current methodology (D{\c{e}}bicki and Mandjes \cite{MR2834197}).
 The current paper resolves this open problem for the classical Pickands' constants.
 Our main tool is a new representation for Pickands' constant, which expresses the constant as the expected value of a random variable with low variance and therefore it is suitable for simulation.
 Our approach also gives rise to a number of new questions, which could lead to further improvement of our simulation algorithm or its underlying theoretical foundation.
 We expect that our methodology carries through for all of Pickands' constants, not only for the classical ones discussed here.